 | Audience | Women 20–40 | Yoga & fitness lovers | Fashion-forward yogis | Gen Z fitness fans |

-| Sustainability | Ethical sourcing & recycled fabrics | R&D sustainability focus | Eco-conscious production | Limited eco focus |
+| Sustainability | Recycled fabrics, ethical sourcing | Strong sustainability programs | Eco-conscious production | Limited eco focus |

 | Price Level | $$–$$$ | $$$ | $$$ | $$ |

-Unlike many competitors, P.E Nation blends:
+Unlike many competitors, P.E Nation blends fashion, sustainability, and active culture.

 Q1: Who are P.E Nation’s biggest competitors?

-Q2: Is P.E Nation considered luxury?
+Q2: Is P.E Nation considered a luxury brand?

-Q3: What makes P.E Nation different?
+Q3: What makes P.E Nation different from competitors?

 Q4: Does P.E Nation compete with Nike?